6 Steps for Building a Virtual Internship Program

 In a crowd-sourced list in The New York Times of nearly 500 North American companies, more than half said they were going to go ahead with their internship programs this summer.
-Of those, most said they would be hosting virtual programs while a few said they were waiting to see whether they could hold all or part of their program onsite.
+Of those, most said they would be hosting completely online internships while a few said they were waiting to see whether they could hold all or part of their program onsite.
 A number of companies pushed back the starting date, either needing more time to make accommodations or hoping that lockdowns would no longer be in place and they could invite interns into their offices.

 1. Weigh your options and make a decision

 Companies can certainly be excused for needing a little time to sort out what they’re going to do.

 When deciding whether or not your company wants to go forward with an internship program this summer, here are a few things you might want to consider:

 - Is the work your interns do achievable in a virtual environment?

 - What are the consequences to your business objectives should you cancel the program?

 - What will need to happen in terms of logistics to achieve a virtual program?